Why we exist

 Effective spread, commission, swap, currency conversion.
 The total cost, not the advertised one.

-Regulation and safety
+Regulation and security

 Licenses, fund segregation, jurisdiction, track record.
 The solidity behind the broker.